-2. Equity Derivatives

-Financial instruments, generally traded on the stock exchange, the price of which is directly dependent upon (i.e., "derived from") the value of equity shares or equity indices.
-Derivatives involve the trading of rights or obligations based on the underlying, but do not directly transfer property.
+- 2. Equity Derivatives, which are financial instruments, generally traded on the stock exchange, the price of which is directly dependent upon (i.e., "derived from") the value of equity shares or equity indices. - 3.
+Derivatives involve the trading of rights or obligations based on the underlying, but do not directly transfer property - 4.
+ADRs / GDRs / Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India including overseas ETFs/index funds